Cysharp/ConsoleAppFramework/ReadMe.md

 `run` is convenient when you want to execute the `csproj` directly, such as for starting command tools in CI. `build` and `publish` are quite similar, so it's possible to discuss them in general terms, but it's a bit difficult to talk about the precise differences.
 For more details, it's a good idea to check out [`build` vs `publish` -- can they be friends? · Issue #26247 · dotnet/sdk](https://github.com/dotnet/sdk/issues/26247).

 Also, to run with Native AOT, please refer to the [Native AOT deployment overview](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/).
 In any case, ConsoleAppFramework thoroughly implements a dependency-free and reflection-free approach, so it shouldn't be an obstacle to execution.

+There is a method of distributing CLI tools by packaging them as [.NET tools](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools).
+Also, starting from .NET 10, it is possible to execute them directly from the package manager using [dotnet tool exec(dnx)](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-tool-exec).

 v4 -> v5 Migration Guide
 ---